DanielCalvo/studies/Kafka/Section4_KafkaTheory/notes.md

 - Each message within a partition gets an incremental id called offset

 #### Topic example: truck gps
-- Comapany with many trucks and each truck has a gps
+- Company with many trucks and each truck has a gps
 - Each truck reports it's gps to kafka
 - Topic: trucks_gps
 - Each truck will send a message to 20 seconds (imagine so)